 Organizing Resources – Optimizing talent by reviewing skill requirements, development, succession, and the organization’s ability to attract and retain.
 Can we get from “here” to “there” with what we have or do we need something different?

 Living Values – A culture does not occur by accident or overnight.
 A shared understanding of the values and the organization’s superior capabilities reinforces culture.
 Successful organizations consistently reinforce behaviors that lead to success and support them with incentives.

 Systemising Strategy – Periodic performance against financial and operational metrics associated with strategic goals should be reviewed and, as appropriate, resources and behavior modified.
 Understanding constraints will cause the organization to be more agile at course-correcting as the environment changes.

-Contributing to strategy, monitoring performance in achieving it, protecting culture, and establishing talent supply are key functions of the sustainable workforce that will inform the mandate of HR.
+Contributing to strategy, monitoring performance in achieving it, protecting culture, and establishing talent supply are key functions of the sustainable workforce that will inform the future mandate of HR.
 An organization that depends on its current strengths will not outperform in the long run − management teams that constantly monitor culture and facilitated by HR, challenge human capital capability will.

 Whether the influences that are forecast to impact the workplace result in the death of HR or its reinvention remain to be seen.
 But why wait until the dark clouds arrive?
 Managing the sustainability of an organization workforce whatever the future has in store will lead to better performance no matter what the circumstances, than otherwise would be the case.